 Electrolyte: A mixture of hydrochloric acid and gold chloride is used.
 The concentration of gold ions in the electrolyte typically ranges from 60 to 180 g/L, depending on the specific setup.

-Power Supply: An electric current is applied through the electrolyte, which allows for the selective dissolution of gold from the anode and its subsequent deposition on the cathode.
+Power Supply: An electric current is applied through the electrolyte, allowing the selective dissolution of gold from the anode and its subsequent deposition on the cathode.

 Electrochemical Reactions in the Wohlwill Process